 - Support of the macro software Macro Recorder turns PhraseExpress into a full-fledged automation solution.

 The PhraseExpress versions for Windows, Mac and iPhone/iPad support a selection of macro functions with an adapted feature set.
 The iOS App does not include a macro editor - macro functions must be configured in a desktop edition of PhraseExpress.

 How macros works

 Macro functions are placeholders in the phrase contents that are replaced with dynamic contents into the static phrase at the time of phrase insertion.

-PhraseExpress processes macro functions sequentially (with the only exception of form input macros) and replaces the macro placeholder with the current date:
+PhraseExpress processes macro functions sequentially (with the only exception of form input macros) and replaces the macro placeholder with the user input in this example: